AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

  **Figure 7**: A silicone spacer was placed under pressure between two acrylic blocks, creating a watertight seal.

  The flow cell was set in a wooden mount, as shown in Figure 8.
 An LED rested behind the flow cell to provide backlighting for high-quality video recordings.
-The two tubes protruding from the back of the mount were the microtubes that served as inlet and outlet of the flow cell.
-The cell was always mounted such that the outlet would be on the bottom; this mimicked the gravitationally powered downward movement of flocs seen in StaRS filters.
+The two microtubes protruding from the back of the mount served as inlet and outlet of the flow cell.
+The flow cell was always mounted such that the outlet was beneath the inlet; this mimicked the gravitationally powered, downward movement of flocs seen in StaRS filters.
 The inlet was connected to the aforementioned branched hard-tubing segment, and the outlet was connected to the head loss tubing, as shown in Figures 3 and 4.